jundalisay/spblist/content/en/material/principles/part-2/chapter-02c.md

 Descartes | Gravity is caused by the aether which creates spinning vortices | Imposing the aethereal layer directly onto the physical layer | The aether is in a separate layer that affects the physical layer indirectly.
 This leads to the spinning of galaxies and orbital movements | 7/10
 Newton | Gravity comes from mass | No observations of galactic movements | Mass comes from gravity, gravity comes from the aether | 5/10
 Einstein | Gravity comes from mass through the distortions of the spacetime fabric or field | Using light as the measuring rod | Use sound as the measuring rod, in line with Kepler and Pythagoras | 3/10

+The sequence of falling of dominoes that you call the time dimension is physical time of the physical domain.
+But the dominoes themselves do not care about any sequence and therefore physical time is irrelevant even to physical dominoes.
+The dominoes only care that they will stay as dominoes regardless of time.
+If domino 1 vaporizes upon touching domino 2, then the whole event becomes irrelevant just as if domino 1 vanished by itself -- it would have no physical effect on Domino 2 at all.

+Therefore physical time has no relevance to physical objects.

+A human observer, as a metaphysical mind, on the other hand, will physically see the dominoes falling in a sequence of physical time.
+From here, it will assign reality and importance to physical time.

+This physical time is again made irrelevant, its true form, when the human mind sleeps and physical sensations from the physical brain are temporarily stopped from reaching the metaphysical mind.

+Therefore even metaphysical time has no relevance to a purely metaphysical object like a mind separated from the physical brain.

+Thus, both physical and metaphysical time are irrelevant.

+Its relevance only comes from the blending of the metaphysical mind in a physical environment which produces physical sensations in sequence which then creates the vectors that you mentioned.
  -->